Diagnosing von Willebrand Disorder

-Medical history – when you attend your haemophilia centre, your doctor or nurse specialist will ask you questions about your personal and medical history, and your family’s medical history of abnormal bruising and bleeding.
-This helps your medical team understand how your VWD affects you and can be helpful in diagnosing you correctly.
+Medical history – when you attend your haemophilia centre, your doctor or nurse specialist will ask you questions about your personal and medical history and your family’s medical history of abnormal bruising and bleeding.
+This helps your medical team understand how your VWD affects you and can help diagnose you correctly.

 Blood tests – no single test can diagnose VWD.
 Diagnostic testing to confirm VWD may have to be repeated because levels of VWF fluctuate and having these tests more than once to confirm or exclude a diagnosis is vital.
 Anxiety, exercise, pregnancy, illness and stress can also have an effect, so it is not unusual to get slightly different results each time.

-Your medical team will need to collect a blood sample, which they will send to a laboratory for testing.
+Your medical team will need to collect a blood sample to send to a laboratory for testing.
 Due to the specialised nature of these tests, it may take up to two or three weeks to get your results.